 (…existing texts….)

-The intra-BSS NAV is not considered in virtual CS for a non-AP STA that responds to a Trigger frame.
+The intra-BSS NAV is not considered in virtual CS by a non-AP STA in determining whether to respond to a Trigger frame sent by its associated AP. (#20188, #21599)

-The basic NAV is considered in virtual CS for a STA that responds to a Trigger frame from an associated AP if the counter of the basic NAV is not 0.
+The basic NAV is considered in virtual CS by a STA in determining whether to respond to a Trigger frame sent by itsassociated AP if the counter of the basic NAV is not 0. (#20189, #21600)

 (…existing texts….)

-A NAV is considered in virtual CS for a non-AP STA that responds to a Trigger frame from an unassociated AP through the UORA procedure (see 26.5.5 (UL OFDMA-based random access (UORA))) unless one of the following conditions is met:
+A NAV is considered in virtual CS by a non-AP STA in determining whether to respond to a Trigger frame sent by an unassociated AP through the UORA procedure (see 26.5.5 (UL OFDMA-based random access (UORA))) unless one of the following conditions is met: (#20190, #21601)

 — The NAV was set by a frame originating from the AP sending the Trigger frame